kunal333/E2ESynapseDemo/README.md

 Azure Account with permissions to create Azure Resources (Storage, Azure Data Factory, Synapse)

 ### 4 Easy Steps to Deployment:
 1. Login to Azure Portal and open Cloud Shell from the top navigation bar (see below image).
 Make sure to select Powershell prompt.
-Alternatively, if you want to use PowerShell from your local computer, <a href="https://github.com/kunal333/E2ESynapseDemo/blob/master/UsingPowerShellFromLocal.md" title="UsingPowerShellFromLocal">click here</a>.
+Alternatively, if you want to use PowerShell from your local machine, <a href="https://github.com/kunal333/E2ESynapseDemo/blob/master/UsingPowerShellFromLocal.md" title="UsingPowerShellFromLocal">click here</a>.

     ![Command Shell](https://github.com/kunal333/E2ESynapseDemo/blob/master/images/CommandShell.png)
 2. Clone this Git Repository and switch to new directory (using commands below)